$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

-where $\D_\infty(\surf)$ is the topological Fukaya category, $\Stap\D_\infty(\surf)$ the space of stability conditions on $\D_3(\surf)$ and $\Quad_\infty(\surf)$ the moduli space of quadratic differentials (of exponential type) on $\surf$. \end{itemize} These works certainly share many similarities, which fit into the framework \cite{DHKK} that relates dynamical systems and categories.
-For one thing, these categories are topological Fukaya type.
-More precisely, the (spherical/indecomposable) objects in these categories correspond to (graded) arcs on the surfaces (i.e. \cite[Thm.~6.6]{QQ}, \cite[Prop.~4.2]{HKK}).
-For another, the construction of a stability condition $\sigma=(Z,\hh{P})$ from a quadratic differential $\xi$ is roughly as follows: \begin{itemize} \item the geodesics/saddle trajectories $\eta$ correspond to stable objects $X_\eta$ of in the slicing $\hh{P}$; \item the integral of square root of $\xi$ along (the double cover of) an arc $\eta$ gives the central charge of the corresponding stable object $X_\eta$:
+where $\D_\infty(\gms)$ is the topological Fukaya category of a graded marked surface $\gms$, $\Stap\D_\infty(\gms)$ the space of stability conditions on $\D_\infty(\gms)$ and $\Quad_\infty(\gms)$ the moduli space of (exponential type) quadratic differentials on $\gms$. \end{itemize} These works share many similarities, which fit into the framework \cite{DHKK} that relates dynamical systems and triangulated categories.
+For one thing, these categories are of topological Fukaya type.
+More precisely, the (spherical/indecomposable) objects in these categories correspond to (closed/graded) arcs on the surfaces (i.e., \cite[Thm.~6.6]{QQ}, \cite[Prop.~4.2]{HKK}).
+Note that $\D_3(\surfo^3)$ can be embedded into the derived Fukaya category of some symplectic manifold constructed from $\surfo^3$ (\cite{S}, cf. the survey \cite{Q5}).
+For another, the constructions of a stability condition $\sigma=(Z,\hh{P})$ from a quadratic differential $\xi$ are both roughly as follows: \begin{itemize} \item a saddle connection $\eta$ with phase $\varphi$ corresponds to (semi)stable objects $X_\eta$ in the slicing $\hh{P}(\phi)$; \item the integral of the square root of $\xi$ along (the double cover of) $\eta$ gives the central charge of the corresponding stable object $X_\eta$:

-\end{itemize} Note that $\D_3(\surf)$ can be embedded into the derived Fukaya category of some symplectic manifold constructed from $\surf$ (\cite{S}, cf. the survey \cite{Q5}).